Strategyproof and Proportionally Fair Facility Location: Introduction.

-Thirdly, we consider the fairness of outcomes under strategic behavior when a mechanism may not satisfy strategyproofness.
+Third, we consider the fairness of outcomes under strategic behavior when a mechanism is not strategyproof.
 We prove that if a mechanism satisfies continuity, strict monotonicity, and UFS, then a pure Nash equilibrium exists, and every (pure) equilibrium under the mechanism satisfies UFS with respect to agents' true locations.
-Furthermore, for such mechanisms,\footnote{One mechanism in this class is the Average mechanism, which locates the facility at the average of all agent locations.} the equilibrium facility location is unique and coincides with the facility location of the Uniform Phantom Mechanism.
-Thus, our equilibrium analysis of continuous, strictly monotonic, and UFS mechanisms provides an alternative characterization of the Uniform Phantom Mechanism.
+One mechanism in this class is the Average mechanism, which locates the facility at the average of all agents' reported locations.
+Furthermore, for mechanisms satisfying continuity, strict monotonicity, and UFS, the equilibrium outcome leads to a facility location that equals the facility location of the Uniform Phantom mechanism when agents report their true location.
+Thus, our equilibrium analysis of continuous, strictly monotonic, and UFS mechanisms provides an alternative characterization of the Uniform Phantom mechanism.

-Lastly, we take an approximate mechanism design perspective~\citep{NiRo01a,PrTe13} and explore how well social welfare can be maximized when fairness axioms are imposed.
-In particular, we identify fair mechanisms that provide the optimal approximation to social welfare among all mechanisms that satisfy the corresponding fairness axiom such as IFS and UFS.
-The mechanisms we identify are also strategyproof.